-Chelan County sits between the Cascade Mountains to the west and the Columbia Plateau to the east.
+Chelan County sits between the Cascade Mountains to the west and the Columbia Plateau to the east; a significant portion of the County is within the Cascade Mountain Range.
 The topography of the county ranges from mountainous, with cirques, moraines, spurs and other glacial features, to lower, milder terrain consisting of soils formed of alluvial deposits and glacial drift.
 The Cascade Mountains are primarily metamorphosed sedimentary, volcanic and granite rock in large outcropping with shallow soils.
 The Columbia Plateau is mainly thick layers of basaltic bedrock, with outwash deposits of silty sands to sandy gravel at tributary mouths.
 Elevations range from 700 feet above sea level at the Columbia River to more than 9,000 feet at the highest point of the Cascades.